PepperoniBlvd/Distributed-SSSP/README.md

 ```

 ​	options:
-​	--ntasks: indicates the number of processes used
+​	`--ntasks`: indicates the number of processes used

-​	run it on slurm by command:
+​	run it on Slurm by command:

 ```shell
 sbatch filename.sh